kreetanshu/kubernetes-multipods-app/README.md

 From API client as well a GET call http://127.0.0.1:57645/api/tasks with Authorization token in header can be made to fetch the same results.

-**4.Authentication Service**: This is a backend microservice, which is restricted to outside world.
+**4.Authentication Service**: This is a backend microservice, which is restricted to the outside world.
 Tasks, Users and Frontend APIs authenticate using the auth-service.
-The auth-service is of type `ClusterIP` this upon successful authentication grants a Authorization token which needs to be passed in header of other API calls which is accessible from outside or within the k8s cluster.
+The auth-service is of type `ClusterIP` this upon successful authentication grants a Authorization token which needs to be passed in the header of other API calls which is accessible from outside or within the k8s cluster.

 **Note** These all four applications are dummy applications as more emphasis here is on Kubernetes concepts than the app itself.
 For more details refer to the source [code](https://github.com/kreetanshu/kubernetes-multi-pods-app) under each app folder